prosodylab/prosodylab.github.io/tools.md

 ---

 <p class="message">
-  This page lists tools developed in our lab, often in collaboration with other labs.
+  This page lists tools developed in our lab, or in collaboration with other labs
 </p>